JamieMoukatatzakis/Quiz_T1A2/development-log.md

 I might have shot myself in the foot.
 The approach I have taken has left me with code that is definetly not DRY.
 Unless i rebuild the whole application with a different approach I don't currently see a way to fix this.
 My best bet currently is to get to a working final draft and see if I can cut back then.

 Basic error handling is done and the goal currently is to work towards a final draft by November 20th.

+## 20th November 2020
+Seriously Underestimated just how much work was required.
+The approach I have taken works very well for One topic, but once the user strings these topics together it begins to fall apart.
+Currently at this time I see no easy fix.
+I assume a full code rebuild would be necessary, however given time constraints this is not an option.
+Although the App runs, there are a few major errors that can occur based on user input.
+I can fix most of these, however there will be a series of user inputs at certains points of the App that will crash it that I currently have no proper fix for.
+For the time being I'm just wrapping these into a BeginRescueEnd and placing full trust into the users hands.